winglang/wing/docs/04-reference/wingsdk-api.md

 - *Type:* str

-Local path to the website's static files, relative to the Wing source file.
+Local path to the website's static files, relative to the Wing source file or absolute.

 ---